SilkRose/Pony/stories/whispers-and-wishes/whispers-and-wishes.md

 "Yay!"

-We go silent and after a few moments of taking in this moment, I yawn.
+We go silent and after a few moments of taking in this moment, then Pinkie asks, "Was that your wish?"

+"Yes, I really like you and wanted to date you."

+"I'm glad I could make your wish a reality.
+And I'm glad I discovered I had the same with as you!"

+"Thank you, I'm glad too."

+I see Pinkie's silhouette rise up, and she uses my hand to pull me up with her.

+Moments later, I'm wrapped in a tight Pinkie Pie hug.
+I return the hug and sink into it.

+I hear her squee as I tighten my hold on her.

+A few tears escape my eyes as we linger in the loving embrace.

+We let go after a bit and stared at each other with big smiles on our faces.

+I yawn and Pinkie follows suit.

 Pinkie speaks up, "We should probably get some sleep.
 We have a lot of dating to do tomorrow."

+We lay back down, not holding hands anymore.

-"Sounds fun, but… can we hold hands while we fall asleep?"
+I speak up and ask, "Sounds fun, but… can we hold hands while we fall asleep?"

 "Absolutely," Pinkie says with enthusiasm.

+Pinkie grabs my hand and holds it gently.

 I giggle.
 "Goodnight, Pinkie."